George Sholto Douglas, 17th Earl of Morton1

 by William Beechey 2

-He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded to the title of 16th Earl of Morton [S., 1458] on 25 September 1774.1 He was invested as a Representative Peer [Scotland] between 1784 and 1790.1 He was created 1st Baron Douglas of Lochleven, co.
-Kinross [Great Britain] on 11 August 1791.1 He was invested as a Knight, Order of the Thistle (K.T.) in 1797.1 On his death, his Great Britain Barony became extinct.1
+He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded as the 16th Earl of Morton [S., 1458] on 25 September 1774.1 He was appointed Representative Peer [Scotland] between 1784 and 1790.1 He was created 1st Baron Douglas of Lochleven, co.
+Kinross [Great Britain] on 11 August 1791.1 He was appointed Knight, Order of the Thistle (K.T.) in 1797.1 On his death, his Great Britain Barony became extinct.1

 Citations